stealthbomber10/stealthbomber10.github.io/_posts/2017-09-09-personal-site-guide.md

 If you want to try your hand at customizing the site even more, check out the [Jekyll Docs](https://jekyllrb.com/docs/home/).

-If anything went wrong with your site during this tutorial, try [installing gentoo](https://www.youtube.com/watch?v=VjGSMUep6_4).
+If anything went wrong with your site during this tutorial, try going [here](https://www.youtube.com/watch?v=VjGSMUep6_4) for more information.